eduardz1/CUDA-Path-Tracer/report/report.typ

   === Materials

   In our work we used different materials and textures for the generated shapes inspired by a subset of materials proposed by #cite(<Shirley2024RTW2>, form: "prose").
 These included solid color and checkered texture as well as the following materials: lambertian, dielectric (particularly glass), metal and light (treating the shape as a light source).
-As in regular ray tracing the materials were calculated based on the hitting points and their physical properties, such as reflection, refraction, fuzziness or emission.
+As in regular ray tracing the materials were calculated based on the hitting points and their physical properties, such as reflection, refraction, fuzziness, or emission.

   #figure(
     scope: "parent",